Gusties: Stop The Hate!Bias Incident or Hate Crime

 4. Seeks to REDRESS the incident (if determined to be bias/hate) through the student conduct process, criminal prosecution, or other informal options.
 Please note: The decision to take action is contingent upon those affected and/or intervention of the College.

-5. Seeks to RESOLVE incidents (if determined to be bias/hate) in a number of ways, including, but not limited to, mediation, BRT intervention, and adjudication.
+5. Seeks to RESOLVE incidents (if determined to be bias/hate) in a number of ways, including, but not limited to, mediation, BRT intervention, and referral for adjudication.

 If the incident is determined to be classified as bias/hate, the BRT REPORTS to the campus community a summary of the event, current status of the incident, and classification code.
 All incidents for the current academic year will be recorded on the Bias Response Team online Alert Board.
 The information will be collected and reviewed annually to help develop strategic educational programming efforts.